Chirag-Naik666/MLR/README.md

 5) Model performance evaluation-

-  model rmse, mean absolute error, R-square and adjusted R-squared are used to evaluate the final model.
+  Model rmse, mean absolute error, R-square and adjusted R-squared are used to evaluate the final model.

 ### Conclusion-
    The model predicts the life expectancy with the adjusted r-squared accuracy of 96.1%.